rpog/nexmo-developer/_documentation/client-sdk/setup/add-sdk-to-your-app/ios.md

 * Xcode 10 or later
 * iOS 10 or later

-## Import the SDK to your iOS project
+## Add The SDK To Your iOS Project

+Open XCode with your iOS project.

+You can either install the SDK via CocoaPods or directly:

 ### CocoaPods